odoo/documentation/content/administration/upgrade.rst

         .. _upgrade/request-test-database/odoo-online:

         Odoo databases can be manually upgraded directly from the main Odoo website.
-To upgrade an Odoo database, navigate to the `database manager <https://www.odoo.com/my/databases>` page and sign in.
+To upgrade an Odoo database, navigate to the `database manager page <https://www.odoo.com/my/databases>`_ page and sign in.

         The database manager page displays all of the Odoo databases associated with the user's account.
 Any databases that are not already on the most recent version of Odoo display an **arrow in a circle** icon next to the database name, indicating that the database can be upgraded.